West Champaran district

-West Champaran is an administrative district in the state of Bihar in India, located just 60 km west of Birgunj.
-It is the largest district in Bihar with an area of 5,228 km²(2,019sq mi).
+West Champaran district is an administrative district in the state of Bihar in India, located just 60 km west of Birgunj.
+It is the largest district in Bihar with an area of 5,228 km2(2,019sq mi).
 It is a part of Tirhut Division.
 The district headquarters are located in Bettiah.
 The district is known for its open border with Nepal.

 One of the major location in West Champaran is Kumar Bagh for SAIL Special Processing Unit and Bhitiharwa where Mahatma Gandhi started Satyagrah Aandolan.

+The district produces the most sugarcane across the state of Bihar in 2022.

+History

+Mahatma Gandhi started the Champaran Satyagraha movement from here in 1917 along with nationalists Rajendra Prasad, Anugrah Narayan Sinha and Brajkishore Prasad.

 Geography

-West Champaran district occupies an area of 5228 km2, comparatively equivalent to Canada's Amund Ringnes Island.
+The district occupies an area of 5228 km2, comparatively equivalent to Canada's Amund Ringnes Island.